rdkcentral/Lightning-ui/docs/RangeInput/ArrowRangeInput.md

 With this setter you can change the value of the Value tag.
 The value setter is also used as an index value when there are options available.
 Expected input is a `number` or `index`.

 ### max
-With this setter you can set the maximum value of the number scope used when no options are available.
+With this setter you can set the maximum value of the number range used when no options are available.
 Expected input is a `number`.

 ### min
-With this setter you can set the minimum value of the number scope used when no options are available.
+With this setter you can set the minimum value of the number range used when no options are available.
 Expected input is a `number`.

 ### focusColor
 With this setter you can set the focus color of the background.
 Expected input is an `argb`.